Convection velocities and velocity coupling of outer-scaled wall-pressure fluctuations in canonical turbulent boundary layers: Results and discussion

 As mentioned in \S\,\ref{setup}, the primary objective of conducting spatially-filtered $p_w$-measurement is to avoid aliasing of small-scale energy onto the large scales.
-We here illustrate that the array succeeds in this by considering ${\rho}_{{p_w}{p_w}}$ from the DNS at a streamwise resolution similar to the lowest $Re_{\tau}$ dataset of the current experiment, \emph{i.e.}, ${\mathcal{D}}x^+$ $=$ ${\mathcal{D}}x^+_{\rm array}$ (see Appendix~B for details).
-This scenario simulates a case where single pinhole microphones (which measure fully-resolved $p_w$) are spaced apart by ${\mathcal{D}}x^+_{\rm array}$.
-The 1D wavenumber spectrum of $p_w$ obtained from this `numerical experiment' is plotted in Fig.~\ref{fig4}(f) and manifests stark differences from the original DNS spectrum.
-Notably, aliased energy not only influences the $p_w$-spectrum near the intermediate scales (${k_x}{\delta}$ $\gtrsim$ 30), but also in the large-scale range (${k_x}{\delta}$ $<$ 10).
-This highlights the importance of the spatially-filtered $p_w$-measurements in the present study, which has permitted accurate estimation of the low-wavenumber $p_w$-spectrum.
-On a side note, Figs.~\ref{fig4}(b,f) indicate significantly low spectral energy at the smallest $k_x$ values resolved by the present experiments, suggesting that the present microphone array is sufficiently long for capturing the decay in large-scale (low-$k_x$) energy.
+We illustrate through Figs.~\ref{fig6}(e,f) that the array succeeds in this by considering ${\rho}_{{p_w}{p_w}}$ from the original as well as Gaussian-filtered DNS at a streamwise resolution similar to the lowest $Re_{\tau}$ dataset of the current experiment, \emph{i.e.}, ${\mathcal{D}}x^+$ $=$ ${\mathcal{D}}x^+_{\rm array}$ (referred as streamwise under-resolved version), and comparing them with their corresponding streamwise-resolved versions.
+These scenarios respectively `simulate' cases where either single pinhole microphones (represented by original DNS), or multi-pinhole microphones (represented by Gaussian-filtered DNS), are spaced apart by ${\mathcal{D}}x^+_{\rm array}$.
+The 1D wavenumber spectrum of $p_w$ obtained from both these `numerical experiments' are plotted in Fig.~\ref{fig6}(f); while the streamwise under-resolved case associated with original DNS manifests stark differences from its streamwise-resolved version, the one obtained from Gaussian-filtered spectrum exactly matches its streamwise-resolved version.
+In case of the former, notably, aliased energy not only influences the $p_w$-spectrum near the intermediate scales (${k_x}{\delta}$ $\gtrsim$ 10) but also in the large-scale range (${k_x}{\delta}$ $<$ 10), highlighting aliasing as a significant source of error if fully-resolved $p_w$ are used to obtain ${\phi}_{{p_w}{p_w}}$.
+On the other hand, consideration of the Gaussian-filtered ${p_w}$ significantly filters out the small-scales, eventually resulting in minimal errors owing to their aliasing.
+This highlights the importance of the spatially-filtered $p_w$-measurements from the context of anti-aliasing, which permits accurate estimation of the low-wavenumber $p_w$-spectrum.
+On a side note, Figs.~\ref{fig6}(b,f) indicate significantly low spectral energy at the smallest $k_x$ ($\sim$ 1.2$\delta$) resolved by the present experiments, suggesting that the present microphone array is sufficiently long for capturing the decay in large-scale (low-$k_x$) energy.